Snowflake-Labs/sfquickstarts/site/sfguides/src/validate_your_customer_identity_model_with_identityqa/validate_your_customer_identity_model_with_identityqa.md

 Duration: 1

-In this guide, we’ll be walking you through how to validate that the assumptions you’ve made about your identity model are correct using Simon Data’s Snowflake Native App, IdentityQA.
+In this guide, we’ll be walking you through how to validate that the assumptions you’ve made about your identity model are correct using Simon Data’s Snowflake native app, IdentityQA.
 Let’s get going!

 ![logos](assets/logos.png)